wizmo2/zidoo-player/README.md

 ## ToDo

 - Testing on other devices
-  - WOL (does not work on Z9S due to hardware limitations - current code uses ethernet mac address)
+  - WOL (does not work on Z9S due to hardware limitations - reportedly works on Z9X)
   - Authentication ( not sure if newer devices are more secure)
   - Possible device specific options.
 - Add Coverflow options for Shortcuts in Media Browse